OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

         default: False

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Load the entire stage and use StageCache to share it among all UsdGeometry objects.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Load the entire stage and use StageCache to share it among all UsdGeometry objects.

 If this is false, load a stage masked to the prim path just for this UsdGeometry.